K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ###### <div id='3-2-3-1-2'/> 3.2.3.1.2.
 Cloud Foundry Account Modification
 1. Select the account to modify from the Cloud Foundry information management dashboard.
 ![140]
-2. Input the values to modify and click “Modify” button.
+2. Input the values to modify and click the “Modify” button.
 ![141]
-3. Go back to account details page through the dashboard and check if the modification was completely done.
+3. Go back to the account details page through the dashboard and check if the modification was completely done.

 ### <div id='3-2-4'/> 3.2.4.
 Quality Management
 This chapter describes quality issues and coding rules, quality profiles, and quality gates in relation to source codes inspected through the test Job.
 #### <div id='3-2-4-1'/> 3.2.4.1.
 Quality Issue
 1. Go to Quality Issue Dashboard by clicking Quality Issue from the Quality Management Menu.
 ![142]
-2. Click “Rule Details” button.
+2. Click the “Rule Details” button.
 ![143]
-3. Click “List” button at the top right to proceed to the quality issue dashboard with the Job test list.
+3. Click the “List” button at the top right to proceed to the quality issue dashboard with the Job test list.

 #### <div id='3-2-4-2'/> 3.2.4.2.
 Coding Rules
 1. On the Quality Management menu, click Coding Rules to navigate to the Coding Rules dashboard.